zhouhaoyi/Informer2020/README.md

 - scikit_learn == 0.21.3
 - torch == 1.2.0

-Dependency can be installed using the following command:
+Dependencies can be installed using the following command:
 ```bash
 pip install -r requirements.txt
 ```

 ## Data

-The ETDataset used in the paper can be download in [ETDataset](https://github.com/zhouhaoyi/ETDataset).
+The ETT dataset used in the paper can be download in the repo [ETDataset](https://github.com/zhouhaoyi/ETDataset).
 The required data files should be put into `data/ETT/` folder.
-A deme slice of the ETT data is illustrated in the following figure.
-Noted that the input of each dataset is zero-mean normalized in this implementation.
+A demo slice of the ETT data is illustrated in the following figure.
+Note that the input of each dataset is zero-mean normalized in this implementation.

 <p align="center">
 <img src="./img/data.png" height = "168" alt="" align=center />